a1eko/mix/INSTALL.md

 	pkz build linux
 	pkz install linux

-Set up the system bootloader.
+The next step is to set up the system bootloader.

-**NOTE:** Instructions in this section are optional and refer to the first-time installation of the bootloader.
+**NOTE:** Instructions in the followup section are optional and refer to the first-time installation of the bootloader.
 Here a non-UEFI boot loader `extlinux` for legacy BIOS booting is considered.
 If `extlinux` or any other bootloader on a multiboot host computer is used already, adjust its configuration files, exit *chroot* and skip to *Rebooting*.

+#### Setting up the legacy BIOS boot process ####

+Install the boot loader (`extlinux` is a part of the collection of the boot loaders `syslinux`).

+	pkz -f install nasm syslinux

 Create configuration file `extlinux.conf`.